Factbox: Violence in eastern Congo

 “TERMINATOR” AND THE REBELS:

-- The mutineers are fighting under the banner of the so-called M23 movement, which refers to a March 2009 peace deal that ended a previous rebellion in North Kivu but which the rebels say has since been broken.
+- The mutineers, believed to number about 600, are fighting under the banner of the so-called M23 movement, which refers to a March 2009 peace deal that ended a previous rebellion in North Kivu, but which the rebels say has since been broken.

-- The group’s official leader is Colonel Sultani Makenga but the latest bout of violence was sparked by former rebels who, after being integrated into the Congolese army, took to the bush again when the government said it would arrest another commander, General Bosco Ntaganda, known as “The Terminator”.
+- The group’s official leader is Colonel Sultani Makenga but the latest bout of violence was sparked by former rebels, who had been integrated into the Congolese army, taking to the bush again when the government said it would arrest another commander, General Bosco Ntaganda, known as “The Terminator”.

 - Ntaganda was a senior leader of several previous Congolese rebellions and is wanted by the International Criminal Court (ICC) on charges of war crimes and use of child soldiers in an earlier conflict in Congo.
-Thomas Lubanga, his co-accused, in March became the first person to be found guilty by the ICC.
-He was sentenced on Tuesday to 14 years in jail.
+Thomas Lubanga, his co-accused, in March became the first person to be found guilty by the international court.

 - Ntaganda denies the charges and was instrumental in a Rwandan-backed plan to end the previous CNDP rebellion, in which he was a senior figure opposing the government in Kinshasa for several years after historic post-war elections in 2006.

-- With the backing of Kigali, which experts say had supported the CNDP and other rebel groups in Congo, Ntaganda overthrew then-CNDP leader Laurent Nkunda and guided the insurgent group to the 2009 peace deal.
-He was then seen by both governments as a guarantor of a subsequent fragile peace that held until earlier this year.
+- With the backing of Kigali, which experts say had supported the CNDP and other rebel groups in Congo, Ntaganda overthrew then CNDP leader Laurent Nkund and guided the insurgent group to the 2009 peace deal.
+He was subsequently seen by both governments as a guarantor of a subsequent fragile peace that held until earlier this year.

 * WHAT‘S HAPPENING NOW?

-- Congo’s president, Joseph Kabila, has been pressured into calling for Ntaganda’s arrest as part of efforts to repair ties with the international community after his re-election late last year, a vote widely viewed as flawed by foreign observers.
-Congo’s Defence Ministry last weekend called for renewed operations to arrest the senior M23 figures.
+- Congo’s president, Joseph Kabila, has been pressured into calling for Ntaganda’s arrest as part of efforts to repair ties with the international community after his re-election late last year, which was widely viewed as flawed by foreign observers.

-- The rebels have withdrawn from Rutshuru, a strategic town in North Kivu, and Kiwanja as well as the village of Rubare a day after taking them from government forces without a fight.
-The quick rebel advance has also created new refugee problems with at least 15,000 heading for Uganda in the last week.
+- The government says it has killed more than 200 rebels in weeks of fighting but there appears to be a stalemate on the ground, with the rebels surrounded by the army, which has pounded hill-top positions with tanks and helicopter gunships.

--- The capture of Rutshuru, days after M23 fighters seized the mineral-transit town of Bunagana, raised fears again for Goma, the provincial capital that was nearly taken by rebels in 2008.
+- Some fleeing rebel fighters have told Reuters, the United Nations and Human Rights Watch that they were recruited by military officials in Rwanda to fight in Congo.

-- Aside from the M23, there are a number of other local and foreign armed groups that continue to operate in Congo’s east, despite the presence of some 17,000 U.N. peacekeepers.
+- Aside from the M23, there are a number of other local and foreign armed groups which continue to operate in Congo’s east, despite the presence of some 17,000 U.N. peacekeepers.

-- Although the foreign armies that took part in Congo’s two wars have left the country, simmering conflicts still take lives.
+- Although the foreign armies that took part in Congo’s two wars have left the country, the simmering conflicts that go on still take lives.
 Violence, hunger, and disease have killed several million people since 1998, aid groups say.

-- The conflict has disrupted Congolese and international efforts to open up a resource-rich mining sector that could bring wider prosperity to the central African nation, but has for years fuelled conflict instead.
+- The conflict has disrupted Congolese and international efforts to bring more transparency to a resource-rich mining sector that could bring wider prosperity to the central African nation but has for years fuelled conflict instead.

 Sources: Reuters/Human Reuters Watch/www.cfr.org/www.globalwitness.org/UN reports/www.crisisgroup.org